TheJakartaPost

 C

-span class="inline inline-center">Corruption Eradication Commission chairman Agus Rahardjo (third right) with top religious figures release birds after holding a discussion on the KPK law revision bill at the Muhammadiyah headquarters on Sunday.
+span class="caption">Corruption Eradication Commission chairman Agus Rahardjo (third right) with top religious figures release birds after holding a discussion on the KPK law revision bill at the Muhammadiyah headquarters on Sunday.
 Religious figures have rejected the government and House of Representatives' plan to revise the Law, which many fear will weaken the KPK.(Antara/M. Agung Rajasa)

 Prominent Indonesian rock band Slank will visit the Corruption Eradication Commission (KPK) headquarters on Monday morning in a show of support for the public'€™s rejection of the KPK law revision currently being discussed at the House of Representatives.